 Try all the different bike types and go with your instinct.

 Notwithstanding what you have been told about one type of drive system compared to another, they each have their benefits as well as limitations.
-At the end of the day it comes down to what you feel most comfortable riding!
+At the end of the day, it comes down to what you feel most comfortable riding!
+We provide free half-day test rides on all our bikes and long term hire with your money back should you purchase an electric bike from us within a reasonable timeframe.

 Electric Bike Batteries